Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is two sentences, front-loaded with the key action, and contains no unnecessary words.
-Every sentence adds value.
+Two sentences, front-loaded with the core action, and no extraneous information.
+Every sentence is essential.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.